mrouvier/kiwano/docs/notebook_segments.md

 ### SegmentSet: A Manifest of Segments

-A _SegmentSet_ is a container that holds multiple Segment objects.
+A _SegmentSet_ is a structured container that holds multiple _Segment_ instances.
 It represents an entire dataset or corpus and provides high-level tools to manage it.
 Think of it as:
 - A manifest of your data
 - A dictionary mapping segment IDs to Segment objects
 - A toolkit for filtering, transforming, splitting, and inspecting your dataset